Japan / China /

 The team was

-English lessons to small groups of eager students.
-The team used flash cards
+lessons to small groups of eager students.
+The team used flash cards with

-with pictures on one side and the English words on the other.
-The children
+pictures on one side and the English words on the other.
+The children picked

-picked up surprisingly fast and enjoyed every minute of it.
-Following the
+up surprisingly fast and enjoyed every minute of it.
+Following the classes

-classes the students would eagerly surround the group, pleading for autographs.
+the students would eagerly surround the group, pleading for autographs.
+The

-The team members were happy to comply, asking for the children’s autographs
+team members were happy to comply, asking for the children’s autographs in

-their opportunity to worship and dance in a dirt court yard outside an ancient
+forget their opportunity to worship and dance in a dirt court yard outside

-temple built to house a statue of Buddha.
-Because the arts are so widely
+an ancient temple built to house a statue of Buddha.
+Because the arts are

-accepted in China, they were able to pour out God’s presence in a place were
+so widely accepted in China, they were able to pour out God’s presence in

-and will continue to be touched because of your prayers and gracious financial
+been and will continue to be touched because of your prayers and gracious

-well as two of our advanced students/assistants, Bethany Schlachter and Shannon
+as well as two of our advanced students/assistants, Bethany Schlachter and

-Lane, had the opportunity to go and minister in Tanzania.
-We would love to
+Shannon Lane, had the opportunity to go and minister in Tanzania.
+We would

 Tanzania is one of East Africa's poorest countries, with a